Touring Queensland Fund FAQs

 2. If my funding request for my tour is less than $100,000, can I still include costs towards disability access?

-A request for disability access costs of up to $10,000 is in addition to your funding request for the tour, meaning you could apply in total for up to $110,000 ($100,000 tour costs plus $10,000 access costs).
+A funding request for disability access costs of up to $10,000 is in addition to your funding request for the tour.

 3. Can we include the in-kind value of volunteer time, and other in-kind costs as part of our budget?

-You can include these in-kind costs within your budget, and this is included in the budget.
+You can include these in-kind costs within your budget, and there is a section in the application budget for you to record this.
 You should enter the different types and value of in-kind support you receive on different budget lines.
-Remember, in-kind costs will ultimately balance, with an equal income and expenditure value ultimately delivering a ‘net zero’ cost.

 In the ‘Notes to Budget’ section, please provide details on how you have calculated the value of volunteer time.